learn-co-students/conditionals-python-readme-data-science-intro-000/README.md

+The above `starts_with_h` function uses a `for` loop to move through the list of words one by one.
+For each word, it checks if the word starts with `h` and if it does, it adds that word to the `selected` list.
+Finally, the function returns that list of selected elements.
+So by using the `for` loop combined with `if` we can choose elements of a list based on a specific criteria.

 ### Summary

 In this lesson, we saw how conditionals allow us to make decisions with our code by only executing code under the `if` statement when the conditional argument is `True` or truthy.
 We then saw how we can use the `else` statement to only run code when the conditional argument is `False` or falsy.
 And as we know, code that is not in a conditional block is still run as normal.

 We examined what is truthy or falsy, and saw that None, 0, and data with a length of zero are falsy.
+If we are unsure, we can use the `bool` function to see a the boolean value of a piece of data.
 Finally, we saw how by using `if` in a `for` loop we can return a subset of a collection that meets a criteria.